Dinesh-Gautam/doc-intel/README.md

 # Strategic Insight Analyst

-This project is a full-stack web application designed for Omara Technologies.
 It allows users to upload documents, ask questions about them, and receive intelligent answers.
 The application is built with a Go backend and a Next.js frontend.

 ## About The Project